Lucrasoft/Splitter/GAME.md

 ## Example

-This is one of the two grids (laytous) we will be playing on:
+This is one of the two grids we will be playing on:

 <img src="boardLayout1.png" alt="Grid" height="300">

 > [!TIP]
 > This is grid 1 and can be used with --layout 1 with [Tester](#testing)

+Here is an example of a filled board:

 <img src="endState.png" alt="Outcome" height="300">